1. The Careless Driver

 The injured person may have a claim against a repair shop whose negligence caused the accident.

-9. The Contractor and State and Federal Agency Responsible for the Design or Maintenance of the Road
+9. The Contractor (or Others) Responsible for the Design or Maintenance of the Road

 If the roadway was improperly maintained, the injured person may have a claim against the state or federal agency.